 Incidentally, our bodies are not made to process synthetic vitamins.
 Most of the nutrients we require for optimal health can be found in nature.
 However, there are times when a deficiency is too great and we are required to take supplements.
 Whole food supplements are a sensible choice if needed.
 In some instances, making your own whole food supplements isn’t too difficult.

 Homemade orange peel powder is a simple, cost-effective process.
-Fresh peel can be added to smoothies and recipes to reap the full antioxidant benefit of the peel.
-It can also be dried for long term storage.
+A fresh peel can be added to smoothies and recipes to reap the full antioxidant benefit of the peel.
+It can also be dried for long-term storage.
 To begin, make sure the oranges you are using have been grown organically.
-If you have your own orange tree, or know someone who does, then that’s even better!
+If you have your own orange tree or know someone who does, then that’s even better!
 Just be sure to verify that the oranges have been grown with only sunshine and water.
 (No pesticides, herbicides, or fungicides.)
 Also, check that the oranges haven’t been coated with wax, as they often are at the grocery store.
 Thoroughly wash the oranges prior to cutting them.
 Keep the white part (pith) on the peels.

 Spread the peels out as a single layer and keep out of direct sun.
 Keep in mind that a dehydrator can help speed up the drying process, however, heat does kill enzymes.
 If using a dehydrator, use the lowest possible temperature.
 Drying time depends on the time of the year and how humid your environment is.
 When the peels are fully dried, they will be crunchy.
 They are then ready to pulverize!